Skip to content

 "texra.latex.tikzTemplate": "\\documentclass[tikz,border=10pt]{standalone}\n\\usepackage{tikz}\n\\usepackage{pgfplots}\n\\usetikzlibrary{positioning}\n\\usetikzlibrary{patterns}\n\\usetikzlibrary{arrows.meta, shapes.geometric, matrix, calc, decorations.pathreplacing}\n\\usetikzlibrary{shapes, arrows}\n\n\\begin{document}\n{{ tikzpicture }}\n\\end{document}"

-Customize this template to include additional packages or settings required by your figures.
+Customise this template to include additional packages or settings your figures need.

 TikZ Input Directory

-If your TikZ figures depend on custom styles or macros, you can specify an input directory:
+If your TikZ figures depend on custom styles or macros, specify an input directory:

 json